Even Healthy Trees Wear "Hairnets"

 - Walmart - mosquito netting

 Local Vendors: Inquire in store

 Have questions?
 Need help with the net?

-If you have questions regarding pest prevention methods, send them to Luke at [email protected].
+If you have questions regarding pest prevention methods, send them to City Fruit at [email protected].

 Got your net but need help installing?
 Then fill out the Tree Care Service Interest Form HERE.
 Installation service is only available for trees up to 10' x 10'.